(Paul Fitzpatrick)

 In 1974 we started going up the town to discos, with Clouds and Shuffles being the main ones for our age group back then.

-At this point the influence of our pop idols had started to kick in and we were wearing platform shoes, patchwork jeans or high waist ‘oxford bag’ trousers, with Simon shirts and long woollen cardigans or satin bomber jackets.
-There were also a few ‘influencers’ I think they’re called now, guys like my pal Hughie Kinnaird who always had the right look back then.
+At this point the influence of our pop idols had started to kick in and we were wearing platform shoes, patchwork jeans or high waist ‘oxford bag’ trousers, with Simon shirts and satin bomber jackets.
+There were always local ‘influencers’ and early adopters, guys who like my pal Hughie Kinnaird who always had the right look before everyone else back then.

 There’s a pic below of me in Blackpool, September weekend 1974 wearing part of this ensemble.
 I’ve no idea why I’m wearing a hat with the hat ribbon worn as a scarf/tie, but I can only think that the years of being dressed as a pimp by my parents had a lasting and damaging effect.